ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 The streams are in general expected to follow the semantics and the state machine of QUIC streams ({{?RFC9000}}, Sections 2 and 3).

-A WebTransport stream can be reset, indicating that the endpoint is not interested in either sending or receiving any data related to the stream.
-The sender of a stream can indicate an offset in the stream (possibly zero) after which data that was already sent will not be retransmitted.
+A WebTransport stream sender can reset its send side, indicating that no further data will be transmitted on the stream.
+The sender can indicate an offset in the stream (possibly zero) after which data that was already sent will not be retransmitted.

+A WebTransport stream receiver can abort its receive side, indicating that it is not interested in receiving further data and signaling the sender to stop sending.
+These operations are independent: the two directions of a bidirectional stream can be terminated separately.

 Streams SHOULD be sufficiently lightweight that they can be used as messages.